-To speak any of the languages.
-No, no. So it's not it's not even like you're bilingual or trilingual.
+No. So it's not it's not even like you're bilingual or trilingual.
 I know that's why you were brought into it.

-No, no, no, it was I was given the option.
+No, no, no, I was given the option.
 Do you want to work on a UK fund which was investing in sort of really good quality real estate, but it was like a shopping center in Slough.
 Yeah.
 Would you want to go to Europe?
-And I was like, yeah, obviously your you know, young I want to go traveling.
+And I was like, yeah, obviously you're.
+Yeah, you know, I'm young.
+I want to go traveling.

-And the person I was working for said just to let you know, this is not glamorous.
+And the person I was working for said, just to let you know, this is not glamorous.
+Yeah.